• Skip to primary navigation

 A plate of roasted broccoli, almonds and pumpkin seeds beside a full baking sheet and a linen cloth.

-This Crispy Lemon Roasted Broccoli is best served and eaten right away.
-However, it will last one to two days in the fridge if placed in a tightly sealed container.
+This Crunchy Lemon Roasted Broccoli is best served and eaten immediately.
+However, it will last 1 - 2 days in the fridge if placed in a tightly sealed container.

 Full of Flavour.
 This recipe is a great way to get the pickiest of eaters to eat their broccoli!
 It's bursting with zesty flavour and has a salty crunch that's deliciously addictive.